Amankrox/Amankrox/README.md

 # 💫 About Me:
-i am currently working as a backend developer
+I am currently working as a backend developer

 ## 🌐 Socials: